Our Kind of Traitor (film): Plot

 In a money laundering scheme, "The Prince" – leader of the Russian Mafia – creates a new bank in London and has its financial oligarchs sign over their accounts to him.
 The first oligarch and his family are murdered by a blue-eyed assassin.

 While on vacation in Morocco with his wife Gail, Perry MacKendrick strikes up a friendship with Dima, a boisterous Russian with an eidetic memory.
 They bond over drinks and tennis before Dima invites the MacKendricks to his daughter's birthday, where Dima gives Perry a USB drive linking corrupt British politicians and businessmen to the Russian mafia.
-Fearing for his life, he pleads with Perry to turn the drive over to MI6 when he returns to London.
+Fearing for his and his family's life, he pleads with Perry to turn the drive over to MI6 when he returns to London.

 Perry gives the drive to MI6 agent Hector, the investigator in charge.
 Dima’s information enables Hector and his supervisor Billy to witness a meeting between the Prince and corrupt politician Aubrey Longrigg.
 Because Hector holds a grudge against Longrigg (believing that Longrigg tipped off the police to his son's drug-dealing), Billy refuses to sanction an investigation.
 Despite this, Hector recruits the MacKendricks to stage a chance encounter with Dima in France.
 There, Dima provides the names of his clients and confirms each has received £5 million for their endorsement of the new bank, with Longrigg receiving £20 million.
 Dima refuses to provide the bank account numbers until he and his family have been granted asylum in London.

 Emilio, the Prince's consigliere, suspects the MacKendricks and has henchman Niki intimidate them in his rough neighborhood, where Perry intervenes when the blue-eyed assassin beats a woman.
 Gail is touched by her husband's protectiveness, and their relationship, fraught after Perry's affair with a student, begins to heal.
 Hector reveals to the MacKendricks that he only has two men and has been funding the operation himself.
 They plan to seize Dima and his family after he signs the accounts over to the bank.
 Gail successfully retrieves Dima's wife and children, and Perry brings Dima himself to safety.